Do you know how to launch a podcast?

 Over the years I’ve spent directly helping podcasters get their shows off the ground—often pointing people to other services and support options when they are a better fit for that person’s needs—it has become clear to me that a resource outlining the different podcast services and solutions out there would be useful to a lot of people.

-So in this guide, I’m going to share the best options I’ve seen in the industry for getting podcast help.
+In this guide, I’m going to share the best options I’ve seen in the industry for successfully launching a podcast.

-I’ll break down low-cost solutions that require more input from you, mid-range options that will take more off your plate, and higher cost services that leave you free to focus only on your biggest impact activity: creating content.
+I’ll break down low-cost solutions that require more input from you, mid-range options that will take work off your plate, and higher cost services that leave you free to focus only on your highest impact activity: creating content.

-In a nutshell, there are three main kinds of production services out there to help you get your podcast up and running and keep your episodes on track:
+In a nutshell, there are three types of production services on the marketplace to help you get your podcast up and running:

 - Do-It-Yourself (DIY) Solutions

-With budget-friendly do-it-yourself options, you’ll get SOME help from outside sources, but you’re essentially making your podcast happen on your own.
-These include things like software, courses, and coaches that allow you to handle the heavy lifting but offer guidance to make sure you’re on the right track.
+With budget-friendly do-it-yourself solutions, you’ll get SOME help from outside sources, but you’re essentially making your podcast happen on your own.
+These packages include things like software, courses, and coaches that allow you to handle the heavy lifting but offer guidance to make sure you’re on the right track.

 - Done-For-You (DFY) Services

-As the name implies, these services have developed done-for-you systems to handle podcast setup, audio editing, show notes writing, publishing services, etc. Of course, how many tasks they take on will vary with pricing and the organization.
+As the name implies, these services have developed done-for-you systems to handle podcast setup, audio editing, show notes writing, publishing services, etc. Of course, how many tasks they take on will depend on pricing.

 - Podcast Managers